Frequently Asked Questions about SPRING and SUMMER 2021:

 Department of Astrophysical Sciences

 You will have seen the announcement from the University describing the academic plans for Spring 2021.
+While the university plans to be fully in person for instruction and research in the Fall, we remain under the Spring guidelines until further notice.
 Another key university resource is the Frequently asked Questions for Undergraduates and Families and a similar document for graduate students.
 In this document, we address some questions specific to the Astrophysics Department.
 If you have additional questions, please reach out to:

 - Josh Winn, Director of Graduate Studies